 2. it contravenes public health regulations.

-What Is English Language Requirement For Proposed Civil Partner Visa UK?
+What Is the English Language Requirement For Proposed Civil Partner Visa UK?

 The applicant must provide specified evidence that he/she: